tauri-apps/tauri/docs/api/config.md

 {property: "devPath", type: "string", description: `Can be a path—either absolute or relative—to a folder or a URL (like a live reload server).`}, {property: "beforeDevCommand", optional: true, type: "string", description: `A command to run before starting Tauri in dev mode.`}, {property: "beforeBuildCommand", optional: true, type: "string", description: `A command to run before starting Tauri in build mode.`}, {property: "withGlobalTauri", optional: true, type: "boolean", description: "Enables the API injection to the window.__TAURI__ object.
-Useful if you're using Vanilla JS instead of importing the API using Rollup or Webpack."}
+Useful if you're using Vanilla JS instead of importing the API using Rollup or Webpack.
+Reduces the command security since any external code can access it, so be careful with XSS attacks."}
 ]}/>

 ```js title=Example